New quantitative unique continuation result for elliptic equations: Proof of Theorem

 \end{prop}

 Note that only the integral term for the tangential derivative of $u$ on $\mathcal{S}$ appears in the right-hand side.
-We omit the proof of Proposition \ref{global_Carleman_estimate} since it is almost the same as that of \cite[Proposition 2.1]{CT2024}.
-We emphasize that in \cite[Proposition 2.1]{CT2024} the proof is only for real-valued functions, but it is also valid for complex-valued functions.
-In fact, first, it is sufficient to add together the inequalities for the real and imaginary parts when $P=-\Delta_g$, and then the lower-order terms can be absorbed into the left-hand side thanks to the large parameters $\gamma$ and $s$.
+Proposition \ref{global_Carleman_estimate} is proved by \cite[Proposition 2.1]{Choulli2025} and the proof is shown in Appendix \ref{appendix} for the sake of completeness.

 \begin{proof}[Proof of Theorem \ref{interpolation_inequality}]